trufflesuite/trufflesuite.com/src/blog/three-new-features-on-ganache-to-improve-your-developer-experience/index.md

 ---
-title: Three new features on Ganache to improve your developer experience
+title: Three new Ganache features to improve your developer experience
 hide:
   - navigation
 ---